CumulusNetworks/docs/content/cumulus-netq-46/Installation-Management/Upgrade-NetQ/Upgrade-System.md

 ```
 NVIDIA recommends proceeding with the installation only if the `Use%` is less than 70%.
 You can delete previous software tarballs in the `/mnt/installables/` directory to regain some space.
 If you cannot decrease disk usage to under 70%, contact the NVIDIA support team.

 3. Run the `netq show opta-health` command and check that all pods are in the `READY` state.
-If not, contact the NVIDIA support team.
+If the pods are in a state other than `READY`, contact the NVIDIA support team.

 4. Check if the certificates have expired: